Remotely Piloted Aircraft Systems Panel

 The panel is supported by several working groups (at present seven of them), namely command and control (C2), detect and avoid (DAA) and ATM.
 Specific elements addressed by these working groups are handled via an identified coordination with domain specific expert groups such as the CP and SP.
 The RPASP liaise with the various groups of experts responsible for other Annexes and disciplines, as appropriate (e.g. CP, SP and ADOP).

-Mr. Rob Stallard (United Kingdom) represents IFATCA on the Panel.
-Mr. Stallard has an extensive knowledge or the RPA domain, has participated to many of the ICAO RPAS Symposia and is also representing the Federation on the UAS Advisory Group (UASAG) at ICAO.
-He has also served as an air traffic controller for the UK Ministry of Defence.
-Mr. Stallard can be reached at [email protected].
+Mr. Jeffrey D. Richards (United States of America) represents IFATCA on the Panel.
+Mr. Richards has an extensive knowledge or the RPA domain, has participated to many of the ICAO RPAS Symposia and is also representing the Federation on the UAS Advisory Group (UASAG) at ICAO.
+He has extensive experience in developing, testing and implementing new airspace with an emphasis on capacity and efficiency.
+He also represented IFATCA on the ICAO Fatigue Risk Management Systems Task Force (FRMS-TF).
+While still operationally current at Chicago ARTCC, he currently serves as one of the NATCA Technical Representatives to the FAA for Unmanned Aircraft Systems.
+Mr. Richards can be reached at [email protected].

 (Source: ICAO.
 (2017).
 RPASP - Terms of Reference.)